-The KIC is aware that improving on governance and transparency is an ongoing task.
-The KIC hence continues to further strengthen its governance system and will continue to iterate on its gender balanced human resources strategy, first developed within the gender and diversity strategy in 2021.
-Overall, it will develop and improve on its policies, including the Code of Good Conduct, CoI, Fraud and HR policies.
-It will make every effort to increase transparency of its operations.
+The KIC is aware that improving governance and transparency is an ongoing task.
+The KIC hence continues to further strengthen its governance system and will continue to iterate on its gender balanced human resources strategy, first developed within the gender and diversity strategy in 2021, starting with a full review of the Gender Mainstreaming Policy and Action plan in Q1 2024, followed by an annual equality of pay review for the entire organisation.
+Overall, it will develop and improve its policies, including the Code of Good Conduct, Col, Fraud and HR policies.
+It will make every effort to increase transparency of its operations including, but not limited to making all HR processes and policies available on the internal sharepoint sites.
+Furthermore, the KIC will establish unconscious bias and diversity, equity and inclusion training in line with the EIT Gender Equality Policy and Action Plan.